broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 The [Ultima Genomics WholeGenome Germline (UG_WGS) workflow](https://github.com/Ultimagen/warp-private/blob/jukebox-refactor/pipelines/broad/dna_seq/germline/single_sample/ugwgs/UltimaGenomicsWholeGenomeGermline.wdl) is an open-source, cloud-optimized workflow for processing whole-genome germline sequencing data generated using the Ultima Genomics sequencing platform.
 Ultima Genomics sequencing is a novel technology that produces single-read, flow-based data.

-Overall, the workflow requires either an aligned CRAM output of the sequencing platform or a unmapped BAM as input.
-It then aligns reads to a reference genome, marks duplicate reads, calls variants, post-processes variants in the output VCF in preparation for joint calling, and calculates quality control metrics.
+The workflow requires either an aligned CRAM output of the sequencing platform or an unmapped BAM as input.
+Overall, it aligns reads to a reference genome, marks duplicate reads, calls variants, post-processes variants in the output VCF in preparation for joint calling, and calculates quality control metrics.
 The workflow outputs a (re)aligned CRAM, an annotated GVCF with index, and quality metrics.

 <!--- add a comment about validation of the pipeline --->